hartrusion/PhxNetMod/README.md

 unlimited or absolutely zero flow rates like you would have them if you shortcut or cut a wire in a circuit.

-The focus on this project is to provide stable solutions outside of operating range and lineraization.
-For example, the heat exchanger classes are very inaccurate in terms of thermal thransfer but they provide solutions for all possible cases, even when the flow on one side is zero or even reversed.
+The focus on this project is to provide stable solutions outside operating range and liberalization.
+For example, the heat exchanger classes are very inaccurate in terms of thermal transfer, but they provide solutions for all possible cases, even when the flow on one side is zero or even reversed.

 ## Model description